cyberbotics/webots/docs/guide/controller-programming.md

 Note that the exit status as well as the value returned by the `main` function are ignored by Webots.

+### Console output

+As mentionned above, outputting something from the controller will be redirected by Webots to the console.
+The Webots console can not be used interactively but still supports some basic ANSI sequences.
+One can output text with certain style, using color for example.

+Currently the console supports the following:
+  - 8 bit color (foreground and background)
+  - Bold style
+  - Underline style
+  - Clear screen (same as issuing `clear` command in your terminal)
+  - Resetting style

+There is a world example in webots: samples/devices/console_capabilities or at `$WEBOTS_HOME/projects/samples/devices/controllers/console_capabilities` to demonstrate how to use those.

 ### Shared Libraries

 Creating shared libraries can be very useful to share code between controllers and/or plugins.